-The Marine Mammals IWG also identified other general issues that were considered important, but were not flagged as high of a priority relative to the non-recovering resources.
+The Marine Mammal IWG also identified other general issues that were considered important, but were not rated as high priority factors affecting recovery.
 These issues included research on genetic stock differentiation of marine mammals inside and outside Prince William Sound; definition of habitat effects and oceanographic processes on recruitment, growth, condition, and survival; and impacts of disease on harbor seals and sea otters in Prince William Sound.

-The group also identified a list of four data compilation and synthesis tasks that need to be addressed: (1) Historical data (about marine mammals, seabirds, oceanography, fishes) should be analyzed across species and trophic levels and synthesized to provide better insight into ongoing ecosystem changes; (2) Information needs to be collected and compiled on what constitutes important marine mammal habitat in order to effectively protect or manage such areas; (3) Toxicology data collected following the EVOS should be synthesized across species and trophic levels; and (4) A database should be maintained to ensure that data about marine mammals and other species in PWS are available to other scientists and to the public.
+The group also identified a list of four data compilation and synthesis tasks that need to be addressed: (1) historical data (about marine mammals, seabirds, oceanography, fishes) should be analyzed across species and trophic levels and synthesized to provide better insight into ongoing ecosystem changes; (2) information needs to be collected and compiled on what constitutes important marine mammal habitat in order to effectively protect or manage such areas; (3) toxicology data collected following the EVOS should be synthesized across species and trophic levels; and (4) a data base should be maintained to ensure that data about marine mammals and other species in PWS are available to other scientists and to the public.

-Nearshore Organisms and Sediment.
-The Nearshore IWG considered what processes are limiting the recovery of injured resources that include a diverse biological community including plants, invertebrates, birds, and mammals, as well as environmental hydrocarbons present as contaminates in mussels and sediments.
-The work group identified seven general hypotheses that described factors influencing recovery.
+Nearshore Organisms and Sediments.
+The Nearshore IWG considered what processes are limiting the recovery of injured resources that include a diverse biological community including plants, invertebrates, birds, and mammals, as well as environmental hydrocarbons present as contaminants in mussels and sediments.
+This work group identified seven general hypotheses that addressed potential factors influencing recovery.
+These hypotheses are:

-H{o} 1.
-The EVOS-induced changes in populations of dominant competitors and resident predators in the nearshore region are limiting recovery of benthic communities.
+Hypothesis 1.
+The EVOS induced changes in populations of dominant competitors and resident predators in the nearshore region are limiting recovery of benthic communities.
 (Competition/predation hypothesis)

-H_o 2.
+Hypothesis 2.
 Recovery of nearshore resources damaged by EVOS is limited by recruitment processes.
 (Recruitment processes)

-H{o} 3.
-Initial and/or residual EVO in benthic habitats has a toxicological effect limiting the recovery of benthic communities.
+Hypothesis 3.
+Initial and/or residual oil in benthic habitats has a toxicological effect limiting the recovery of benthic communities.
 (Oil toxicity, contact exposure)

-H_o 4.
-EVOS-induced changes in populations of benthic prey species have influenced the recovery of benthic foraging predators and affected subsistence use.
+Hypothesis 4.
+EVOS induced changes in populations of benthic prey species have influenced the recovery of benthic foraging predators and affected subsistence use.
 (Limited prey, bottom up perspective)

-H_o 5.
-EVOS-induced changes in top predators and/or human use have influenced the recovery of EVOS injured benthic prey populations.
+Hypothesis 5.
+EVOS induced changes in top predators and/or human use have influenced the recovery of EVOS injured benthic prey populations.
 (Predation, top down perspective)

-H{o} 6.
-Initial and/or residual EVO on benthic habitats and in or on benthic prey organisms has had an effect on the recovery of benthic foraging predators.
+Hypothesis 6.
+Initial and/or residual oil on benthic habitats and in or on benthic prey organisms has had an effect on the recovery of benthic foraging predators.
 (Oil toxicity, ingestion exposure)

-H{o} 7.
+Hypothesis 7.
 Physical processes limit the recovery of nearshore ecosystems.
 (Physical limitations)

-These hypotheses were incorporated in constructing the matrix of factors influencing recovery (Table 2).
+These hypotheses were incorporated into the matrix of factors influencing recovery (Table 2).
 Five of the hypotheses (1,2,4,5,7) involve ecosystem processes, either physical factors or trophic interactions.
-All five also explicitly refer to the alteration in community structure by direct impacts of the oiling (and cleanup) on benthic organisms or by removal of keystone predators.
+All five also explicitly refer to the alteration in community structure by direct impacts of the oiling (and clean-up) on intertidal and benthic organisms or by removal of keystone predators.
 The other two hypotheses (3,6) involve impacts of oiling from initial or continuing exposure to oil from direct contact or ingestion.
 Because of time constraints, the Nearshore IWG did not assign factors to specific injured resources, or set priorities for the research issues; these decisions were deferred to the Nearshore Ecosystem Work Group.
 This is especially appropriate for intertidal and subtidal organisms that form distinct communities in a nearshore environment, where the disruption and recovery of community structure is the primary concern.